Caretaker PM Rutte seen as winning most seats in Dutch vote

-And despite the unprecedented campaigning during a pandemic that could have been a big boon to populists, the far right is still far from becoming the dominant player in a nation going through a severe economic downturn.

-Rutte, 54, has been in power for more than a decade at the head of three different coalitions and could become the country’s longest-serving prime minister if he manages to form a new government.

-The Ipsos exit poll for national broadcaster NOS forecast that Rutte’s People’s Party for Freedom and Democracy, or VVD, would win 36, up from 33 in the last election, of the 150 seats in the lower house of parliament.
+The Ipsos exit poll for national broadcaster NOS forecast that Rutte’s People’s Party for Freedom and Democracy, or VVD, would win 36 seats, up from 33 in the last election, of the 150 seats in the lower house of parliament.

 Ipsos said before the poll that uncertainty caused by voting in the COVID-19 pandemic makes the margins of error larger than in other elections.